The Ultimate SQL Injection Guide: From Zero to Advanced Level.

 **Extract data**:

-Real-World Example from Bug Bounty
+### Real-World Example from Bug Bounty <a href="#id-2fb0" id="id-2fb0"></a>

-Researcher @alyssa_herrera found SQL injection in the U.S. Department of Defense: “I then used SQLMap to exploit and then read the banner and user name of the website.
+Researcher @alyssa\_herrera found SQL injection in the U.S. Department of Defense: “I then used SQLMap to exploit and then read the banner and user name of the website.
 I ended up discovering this sub domain and the previous SQL injection shared the same database”.

-🛠️ Tools for SQL Injection (Professional Arsenal)
+### 🛠️ Tools for SQL Injection (Professional Arsenal) <a href="#id-61c6" id="id-61c6"></a>

-1. SQLmap (The King)
+### 1. SQLmap (The King) <a href="#ded9" id="ded9"></a>

 The most powerful automated SQL injection tool.